cferdinandi/adventure/content/adventures/ready-to-play/mermaid-rescue.md

 Suddenly, you hear howling from the tunnel to your left.
 Wolves!
 {{%/encounter%}}

-{{%encounter order="f" title="Underwater" tips="Players should try to get through the tunnel at the bottom.
+{{%encounter order="f" title="Underwater" ability="Staring into the gloom, you notice what appears to be a small opening at the bottom of the pool, along the far wall.
+You don't know what's on the other side." tips="Players should try to get through the tunnel at the bottom.
 All adventurers must complete this challenge individually.
 To heighten tension, if some adventurers have made it and others have not yet, you can act as if the successful adventurers don't know what happened to the rest of their group." difficulty="-2" success="You're soaking wet and out of breath, but you made it.
 You keep walking into the darkness."%}}
 You come to a murky pool of water.
 It looks to be about 15 feet deep.
 Directly ahead of you is a solid wall of rock.

-Staring into the gloom, you notice what appears to be a small opening at the bottom of the pool, along the far wall.
-You don't know what's on the other side.
 {{%/encounter%}}

 {{%encounter order="g" title="The Giant Crab" difficulty="-2" battle="A Giant Crab" success="With the terrifying crab out of the way, you race out of the room and down the next tunnel. (*If applicable, don't forget to grab the hook.*)"%}}